 February is Black History Month

-- of LGBT support networks and resources for gay, lesbian, transgender, and queer people of color.
+- GLAD offers this list of LGBT support networks and resources for gay, lesbian, transgender, and queer people of color.

-- has an aggregate list of professional and peer support networks for black professionals and individuals looking for online and in-person support networks.
+- AboutBlackBoston.com is a site containing a regularly updated list of support networks for black professionals and individuals looking for online and in-person peer and professional support networks.

-- is a mental health advocacy service for people of color.
-Their website includes a page to assist in reaching out for local referrals.
+- Black Mental Health Alliance is a mental health advocacy service for people of color.
+Their website includes a link offering to assist in reaching out for local referrals.

-- is a database for searching for therapists of color.
+- Innopsych is a database to help connect those for searching for mental health counselors of color.

 Please reach out to us at the Employee Assistance Program for further support and resources, or if you wish to share a link.
 Have a safe and restful month!